theron-wang/otr4j/README.md

   - ☐ Investigate effectiveness of clearing byte-arrays right before potential GC.
 (Maybe they are optimized away by JVM?, Do we need to care?)
 - Verify OTR-protocol obligations of other party:
   - ☑ Verify that revealed MAC keys are present when expected.
 (I.e. is list of revealed MAC keys larger than 0 bytes?)
+- ☑ Proper care when handling incoming data-message: OTRv4 requires that _ratchet ID_, _message ID_, _next ECDH public key_, and _next DH public key_ are processed as part of authenticating the incoming data-message.
+When a message is corrupt, these provisional changes are dropped instead of preserved.
 - In-memory representation of points and scalar values as byte-arrays:
   _Note that we specifically refer to how the data is represented in memory.
 Operations require temporary conversion back and forth into an intermediate type._
   - ☑ Points kept as byte-arrays.